UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

 by the function's name with a callback that knows how to generate the LLVM IR for the function.
 The actual code generation call back is a lambda that simply initializes a new module and pass manager, generates the function using the visitor pattern and returns the function's implementation name and the containing module as a tuple.
+(This is where keeping the code generation ignorant of the JIT comes in handy as the same code is called to generate a module and doesn't need to care if it is eager or lazy)

 The JIT implementation will do the following after the generator callback returns:
  1. Add the returned module to the JIT
  2. Generate native code for the module